 The VCSA or designee shall initiate the scheduling of an All-University Conduct Board Appeal Hearing (AUCB).
 The Appeal Hearing will be scheduled within thirty (30) days, or as soon as possible thereafter, of receipt of all appeal materials from the student or student organization.

 When a student or student organization requests an appeal hearing before the AUCB, the VCSA or designee serves as the advisor to the AUCB.
 A panel consisting of five members will be selected from a pool of members to hear each appeal.
-The chair, who is a faculty member, casts the tiebreaking vote when necessary and, when applicable, assigns the disciplinary sanction(s) in accordance with the Code of Student Life.
+The chair, casts the tiebreaking vote when necessary and, when applicable, assigns the disciplinary sanction(s) in accordance with the Code of Student Life.
 The make-up of each appeal hearing will consist of:

-Chair – Faculty
+Chair – Faculty / Staff Member

 Two University Faculty / Staff Members